k-rudy/phonegap-twitter-timeline/README.md

 1. If you're using the first version of the service and getting Github 404 Not Found error, you should put slash `/` in front of `?` before your widget id in the widget URL.
 This is caused by changes in the way Github Pages process parameters.
 [More Details](https://github.com/k-rudy/phonegap-twitter-timeline/issues/2)

-2. If you are using the second version of the service, you might need to replace `widget_id` with `twitter_page` in the url, as things are way simpler now
+2. If you are using the second version of the service, and are getting blank screen instead of the timeline, you might need to replace `widget_id` with `twitter_page` in the url, as things are way simpler now.
+[More Details](https://github.com/k-rudy/phonegap-twitter-timeline/issues/3)

 ### Working screenshots